 I am a registered dietitian specializing in nutrition for children with Autism Spectrum Disorder (ASD).

 Like you, so many parents of kids with ASD are overwhelmed.
-It’s exhausting to sort through all of the information out there - to figure out what is real, what isn’t, and what’s really worth trying.
+Raising a child with special needs requires special energy.
+It’s exhausting to manage the many facets of your child’s care.
+And now you’re thinking about nutrition.
+Only it seems like too much to sort through all of the information out there - to figure out what is real, what isn’t, and what’s really worth trying.
 That’s all before even attempting to start your child on a special diet.

-I offer simple but impactful steps that cut to the chase and make life feel easier.
-By following my individualized strategy to optimize diet, create structured eating times, and make meals calmer we will improve your child’s relationship with food – and with you - and allow them to finally reach their potential.
+I get it.
+That's why I offer simple but impactful steps that cut to the chase and make life feel easier.
+By following my individualized strategy to optimize diet and resolve feeding obstacles, we will create a personalized plan designed specifically for your child that will improve your child’s relationship with food – and with you - and allow them to finally reach their potential.

 I know that adding one more thing to your plate may not seem possible.
 The reality is that diet can have a tremendous impact for kids on the spectrum.
 Eating is the one thing your child does several times a day absolutely every day!
 Targeting nutrition is an opportunity.